Deal or not, many U.S. states will keep sanctions grip on Iran

 Though U.S. states have often coordinated their measures with federal sanctions on Iran, their divestment actions sometimes take a tougher line on foreign firms with Iran links than is the case under federal policy.

-"They would have to change their behaviour dramatically and we would not be necessarily guided by President Obama or any other president's opinion about the Iranians," Gaetz said.
+"They would have to change their behavior dramatically and we would not be necessarily guided by President Obama or any other president's opinion about the Iranians," Gaetz said.

 (Map of U.S. states with sanctions against Iran: here)